 - Full access to all existing Dart libraries that run on the web

-- Currently more suited for web apps and games rather than typical websites
+- Currently more suited for progressive web apps and games rather than typical websites

-React Native Web is an open-source project by Nicolas Gallagher which makes it possible for developers to use React Native components and APIs on the web.
-The clear advantage of this is that it allows for code-sharing between multiple platforms.
-So you only have to write mostly single code and be able to run it everywhere.
+React Native for Web is an open-source project by Nicolas Gallagher.
+React Native for Web makes it possible for developers to use React Native components and APIs on the web.
+The clear advantage of this is that it allows for code-sharing between multiple platforms, so you only have to write mostly single code and be able to run it everywhere.

 <View> component becomes a